Learn

 Basic Tour + Additional Activities

-• Hands-on educational activities that encourage students to interact with historical objects, inventions, and stories.
+• Hands-on activities that encourage students to interact with historical objects, inventions, and stories.
 These experiences develop critical and creative thinking skills as students increase their knowledge of the community and its people.

 • $8/per student